Professor of Electrical Engineering

 Willard R. and Inez Kerr Bell Professor in the School of Engineering

-While at IBM, he worked on CCD and CMOS image sensors, double-gate/multi-gate MOSFET, device simulations for advanced/novel MOSFET, strained silicon, wafer bonding, ultra-thin body SOI, extremely short gate FET, germanium MOSFET, carbon nanotube FET, and phase change memory.
-He held various positions from Research Staff Member to Manager and Senior Manager.
+At IBM, he held various positions from Research Staff Member to Manager and Senior Manager.
 While he was Senior Manager, he had the responsibility of shaping and executing IBM’s strategy on nanoscale science and technology as well as exploratory silicon devices and semiconductor technology.

 Professor Wong’s research aims at translating discoveries in science into practical technologies.
-His work contributed to the advancements in nanoscale science and technology, semiconductor technology, solid-state devices, and electronic imaging.
-He explores the use of nano-materials, nanofabrication techniques, and novel device concepts for nanoelectronics systems.
-Novel devices often enable new concepts in circuit and system designs.
-His research also includes explorations into circuits and systems that are device-driven.
+His works have contributed to advancements in nanoscale science and technology, semiconductor technology, solid-state devices, and electronic imaging.

 RESEARCH GROUP: Nanoelectronics and Nanotechnology (http://nano.stanford.edu)

 Keywords: Nanotechnology, nanoelectronics, semiconductor technology, solid-state devices, Si CMOS, solid-state imaging.

 Ask the Expert – What is Nanotechnology? – Click here

 Education video on nanotechnology: